 The Municipal Service Center is open 7:30 a.m. – 3:30 p.m.
 Monday –Friday for required in-person business.
 Whenever possible, conduct business online including contacting staff by phone or email.

 The police station lobby is open 8 a.m. – 4:30 p.m.
 Monday – Friday.
 Fire stations 1 and 2 remain closed to the public.

 City playgrounds and play structures are open.
-Park staff has installed batting cages for use in city parks and at athletic fields.
-Pickleball and tennis are open, as are basketball courts.
-Please note that this equipment is not sanitized.
+Please note that playground equipment is not sanitized.
 Please wash your hands (or use hand sanitizer) before and after use and please stay home if you are sick or showing symptoms.

 The City of St. Louis Park has introduced an interactive COVID-19 resource, with links to maps and a variety of other information.

 The City of Golden Valley has been reviewing its emergency protocols and resources, including collaborating with Hennepin County and the Minnesota Department of Health (MDH).
 To help slow the spread of COVID-19, the City has closed its facilities to the public and has suspended all programs and events, including Parks & Rec activities.
 Facilities that have been closed include City Hall, and Brookview Backyard, Events & Celebrations, and Outdoor Pub Curling.
 During the closure, city employees will have limited access to their office phones.
 The best way to communicate with them during this time is by email.
 The City’s DMV office is open by appointment only.
 View the City’s COVID-19 resource page.